 The freeze-thaw durability of concrete is highly dependent on the entrainment of air bubbles, most commonly achieved using chemical admixtures.
 However, the ability of conventional air entraining admixtures to consistently provide appropriate and stable air systems is challenged by new cement chemistries and supplementary cementitious materials.
 One approach to address the challenge presented by consistently entraining air with highly variable cementitious mixtures is the incorporation of physical air entrainment.
 One option to provide physical air entrainment is utilizing crumb rubber.
 This study explores the use of crumb rubber for freeze thaw durability of concrete pavements.
 Samples were produced containing three different particle sizes of rubber as well as differing percentages of rubber in the mixtures for comparison against samples containing conventional, surfactant-based air void system.
 The samples were tested for strength and freeze thaw durability.
 The current results show rubber entrains air inside the concrete, and as expected, with a decline in strength.
 Freeze-thaw and scaling resistance results, as well as rubber and air-void distributions are discussed in the presentation.
 Additional research will be done to more accurately determine what components are contributing to the effects of performance and if the rubberized mixture could be scaled to large productions.
-Abstract #3611 Exploring biopolymer-coated channels for microbial encapsulation in self-healing concrete Sarah J. Willmann, Caitlin J. Adams, Samuel J. Armistead and Wil V. Srubar III, (1) Civil, Environmental, and Architectural Engineering, University of Colorado, Boulder, Boulder, CO, (2) Civil and Environmental Engineering, Duke University, Durham, NC Abstract Text:
+Abstract #3611 Exploring biopolymer-coated channels for microbial encapsulation in self-healing concrete Sarah J. Willmann, University of Colorado Boulder, Boulder, CO and Duke University, Durham, NC, and Caitlin J. Adams, Samuel J. Armistead and Wil V. Srubar III, University of Colorado Boulder, Boulder, CO Abstract Text: